If you’ve been looking into ways to make money from home, you may have come across Young Living.

 Earning Potential: Low for most people

-Verdict: Young Living offers popular essential oils with a strong community focus, but most people struggle to earn consistent income due to product costs, ongoing sales, and reliance on recruitment.
+Verdict: Young Living offers popular essential oils, a loyal customer base, and a strong wellness community, but most people struggle to earn consistent income due to product costs, ongoing sales activity, and reliance on recruitment.
+The bigger question isn’t whether Young Living is legitimate.
+It’s whether it creates the flexibility most parents are actually looking for.

-Best For: People interested in essential oils and natural wellness
+Best For: People interested in natural wellness, essential oils, and community-based selling

 Young Living is a global MLM company focused on essential oils and natural wellness products.